2 1/2 (out of 4)

 There’s nothing metaphorical occurring here per se as in Lanthimos' past work, and the real world sensibility makes Sacred Deer’s smallest touches of oddity feel ever more wrong.
 I can see this film being torture for some viewers as much as it is for Steven Murphy, but sympathy is not asked for nor encouraged in partaking in such a psychologically maddening affair.

 In a year where Disney/Marvel has branded their films with an unflagging lightheartedness, Thor: Ragnarok, unlike Guardians Vol. 2 and Spider-Man: Homecoming, actually benefits from its generous helping of comedy.

 It does no good to praise Disney's doings more than necessary, so all that is left to say is that Thor: Ragnarok taps into the episodic qualities of the franchise for the best, even if it requires typical stock villains like the Goddess of Death Hela, played by a wondrously hammy Cate Blanchett.
-This formula is going nowhere, but at least their tweaking the flavor enough to keep us coming back for further helpings.
+This formula is going nowhere, but at least they're tweaking the flavor enough to keep us coming back for further helpings.

 To keep it brief...